Azure-Samples/rag-data-openai-python-promptflow/README.md

 Follow instructions on https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/role-based-access-control to add role assignment in your Azure OpenAI resource.

 Next, run the following script designed to streamline index creation.
-It build the search index locally, and publishes it to your AI Studio project in the cloud.
+It builds the search index locally, and publishes it to your AI Studio project in the cloud.

 ``` bash
 python -m indexing.build_index --index-name <desired_index_name> --path-to-data=indexing/data/product-info